-As required by paragraph 11.1 of Annex IX of Commission Regulation (EC) No. 809/2004, please note that the BRSA Financial Statements have not been prepared in accordance with the international accounting standards adopted pursuant to the procedure of Article 3 of Regulation (EC) No. 1606/2002 and that there may be material differences in the financial information had Regulation (EC) No. 1606/2002 applied to the historical financial information presented herein.
-A narrative description of such differences as they apply to the Group has been included in Appendix 1 - "Overview of Significant Differences between IFRS and the BRSA Accounting and Reporting Regulations."
+Please note that the BRSA Financial Statements incorporated by reference herein have not been prepared in accordance with the international accounting standards adopted pursuant to the procedure of Article 3 of Regulation (EC) No. 1606/2002 and that there might be material differences in the financial information had Regulation (EC) No. 1606/2002 applied to the historical financial information presented herein.
+A narrative description of such differences as they apply to the Group has been included in Appendix 1 ("Overview of Significant Differences Between IFRS and the BRSA Accounting and Reporting Principles").